 When we begin to experience hearing loss over time, we adjust.
 Unlike when our vision goes, we can make do by asking others to speak louder, turning up the music, or consider it just a fact of life.

 They sound the same, don’t they?
 Let’s clear that up.
-Here are two important differences between a hearing screening and a hearing evaluation:
+Here are two important differences between a hearing consultation and a hearing evaluation:

 Why is this important to know?
-Well, most people jump at the chance for a free screening.
+Well, most people jump at the chance for a free consultation.
 Which is great!

-“A free screening is like an eye exam–recommended for everyone,” says Dr. Brittany Panetta, an audiologist with A&E since 2014.
+“A free consultation is like an eye exam–recommended for everyone,” says Dr. Brittany Panetta, an audiologist with A&E since 2014.
 “It’s great for those who are curious about their hearing.”

 A hearing evaluation, however, is a much more thorough test.